Female Athlete Summit

 Kristina is a registered dietitian with a passion for wellness and sports nutrition.
 She graduated from the University of Minnesota with a Bachelor of Science in Nutrition, where she was a nutrition intern with Gopher Football, and completed her dietetic internship at the University of Oklahoma Health Sciences Center in Oklahoma City.
 During her internship she had the opportunity to gain valuable experience in the clinical setting, teaching a cooking camp for kids, working with eating disorders and WIC, and learning from sports dietitians at EXOS.

-Kristina works part-time at Hy-Vee where she hosts grocery store tours, provides nutrition education and counseling services, teaches cooking classes, and helps customers find healthy foods to incorporate into their everyday lives.
+Kristina works at Hy-Vee where she hosts grocery store tours, provides nutrition education and counseling services, teaches cooking classes, and helps customers find healthy foods to incorporate into their everyday lives.
+She also works part time at Inspired Athletx where she provides nutrition consultations and meal planning services to athletes.
 Kristina also has a passion for working with athletes as she believes that food truly is fuel for the body and she loves watching athletes reach their nutrition and performance goals.

-Kristina athletic resume includes two years on the University of Minnesota rowing team, a marathon, and several half marathons.
+Kristina athletic resume includes two years on the University of Minnesota rowing team, two marathons, and several half marathons.